HackYourFuture/fundamentals/VSCodeTips/README.md

 - **Rename Symbol**.
 This command renames all occurrences of a JavaScript variable or function name.
 To do so, move the text cursor to the variable or function name and press F2.
 A small pop-up window will appear in which you can type a new name.
 Press Enter to finalise the change or Esc to cancel it.

 - **Open an Integrated Terminal window**.
 We already covered this when we mentioned the **View**, **Integrated Terminal** menu command.

+>For a complete list of VSCode keyboard shortcuts, select the **Help, Keyboard Shortcuts Reference** command from the VSCode menu.
+This will take you to an online PDF file with keyboard shortcuts specifically for your computer platform type.

 ### Further information